Ingrown Hair Cysts: Treatments, Causes & Symptoms

 No!
 Never pop an ingrown hair cyst.
 Remember, cysts do not have heads like ingrown hairs do.
 If you squeeze or pick at the cyst, you could end up with an infection or scarring, which are roads you do not want to go down.
 This means- no popping.

 If you are looking for a measure of relief from the cyst until you get to your doctor, use warm compresses to help alleviate any pain.
-Warm compresses every day for a few minutes a day can possibly help the cyst to drain slowly on its own.
+Warm compresses every day for a few minutes a day can help the cyst to drain slowly on its own.

 Your doctor will use their discretion if it is necessary to remove the cyst.

-If the doctor deems it better to be removed, according to The Orlando Dermatology Center, they will use a sterile instrument and make a minute cut to release the contents of the cyst and the ingrown hair that started it all.
+If the cyst should be removed, your doctor will use a sterile instrument and make a minute cut to release the contents of the cyst and the ingrown hair that started it all to remove.
+Afterward, they may prescribe antibiotics or a topical steroid medication to reduce inflammation and redness.

 Ingrown Hair Cyst Treatment At Home